 After that, communication is key.
 Employees need to feel connected to the business, and integral to its success.
 That need will partly be met by time on site, which will be used for meetings, one-to-ones, and periods of team collaboration.
 But to avoid a sense of isolation, or a retreat into a silo of one, dispersed teams also need access to the tools and services that make formal and informal communication seamless.

 As a technology partner, that’s where you come in.
 In practical terms, your customers’ staff need to be equipped to make voice and video calls, and join virtual meetings, from anywhere, and on any device.
-Text and instant messaging can encourage informal contact, replacing the kind of ‘water cooler moments’ staff have in the office.
+Text and instant messaging can encourage informal contacts, replacing the kind of ‘water cooler moments’ staff have in the office.
 If collaboration tools are built into a communication solution, so much the better.
+Our own Clear Voice service, hosted in the cloud, integrates seamlessly with SaaS solutions like Microsoft Teams.

 A reseller opportunity